biosharp-dotnet/bioinfo-gitpod/README.md

 # Bioinfo Gitpod

-Gitpod setup for Bioinformatics workshops.
+Gitpod setup for an introductory bioinformatics workshops.

 The Gitpod env has been setup with the most important tools for the workshops such as

 - Conda
 - Nextflow
 - Docker